Merix-X/AboutMerix/README.md

 # Hi!
 I'm Merix
-## I focus on programming Artificial Neural Networks in Python.
+## I focus on programming Artificial Neural Networks (ANN)
-I like to code in Python and sometimes in C++.
+I like to code in Python.
+I am a beginner in neural network development, machine learning, and desktop applications.
+And I love Bitcoin and Solana!!!